build-trust/ockam-website/src/content/learn/how-to-guides/rust-sdk-code-examples/nodes-and-hub.md

 1. Sign in to Ockam Hub at (https://hub.ockam.network/)[https://hub.ockam.network/] with your GitHub account.
 1. After your Ockam Node is deployed, you will see a confirmation page with instructions.
    1. Find and save the hostname of the node.
 You will use this hostname in your code to build a route to the Hub.
-   1. Alternatively, you can download a pre-configured code snippet by clicking the '(??)' button.
+   1. Alternatively, you can download a pre-configured code snippet by clicking the "**Get a pre-configured echo service example**" button.

 We recommend using the hostname associated with the Hub instance, instead of the IP address.
 Most Ockam APIs take `SocketAddr` arguments for remote hosts.
 You can turn your Ockam Hub hostname into a `SocketAddr` with the following code: